nicferrari/backtester/README.md

     ```
   - you can also compare multiple strategies at once
   - and you can also play with your strategy modifying it by inverting it or transform it in long or short-only

+### What's new
+- 0.1.4 introduces several reworks, optimizations and clean-ups
+- More details in the changelog

 ### Examples
 - <B>backtesting</B>: how to test a strategy, with and without commission fees